sauravsehgal24/AndroidCalcTest/readme.md

 4. Once everything is up and running, navigate to the root folder of the repo again and execute `npm test` in the terminal/console
 5. You should be able to see the live test running in the android emulator

+#### NOTE: If you want to run the tests on any custom emulator android device and/or custom appium server then please change the configuration in /config/AppiumConfig.js

 ### Repo Folder Structure

 /config/AppiumConfig.js -> Contains general configuration for appium server and device caps